PatrickEifler/kickoff/learn/sublime.md

 navactive: docssublime
 title: Sublime Text snippets for Kickoff

+meta:
+  description: Use Sublime?
+These handy snippets will make life with Kickoff even easier.

 next:
  - title: See some demos
    body: View demos of all our components and modules